 “Wasabi (わさび)” is a pungent condiment that is essential for Sashimi fresh raw fish slices and Sushi, which, in fact, can remove the fishy odor.
 Made by grinding ground rhizomes of Japanese horseradish, the green paste is usually sold in small tube containers in Japan.

-In fact, if you have a chance to go shopping at a supermarket in Japan, you will find a wide variety of Wasabi-flavored snack foods in the snack and candy section.
+Wasabi is not only an indispensable part of Japanese cuisine but in Japan, the spicy, pungent green paste is often used as a natural flavoring ingredient for snack foods as well.
+In fact, if you have a chance to go shopping at a supermarket in Japan, you will find a wide variety of wasabi-flavored snacks in the snack and candy section.

-3 Long-Selling Wasabi Snacks in Japan
+3 Long-Time Favorite Wasabi Snacks in Japan

-Kaki no Tane Wasabi (柿の種 わさび)
+Kaki no Tane Wasabi Flavor (柿の種 わさび)